-- aa) more than 80 per cent of the gross income of such person during the year of assessment consists of, or is likely to consist of, an amount or amounts received from any one client of such person, or any associated institution as defined in the Seventh Schedule to this Act in relation to such client unless that person is a labour broker which throughout the year of assessment employs more than three full-time employees- - (A) who are on a full-time basis engaged in the business of that labour broker of providing persons to or procuring persons for clients of that labour broker; and - (B) who are not connected persons in relation to that labour broker; - bb) such labour broker provides to any of its clients the services of any other labour broker; or - cc) such labour broker is contractually obliged to provide a specified employee of such labour broker to render any service to such client. - (b) The certificate of exemption referred to in item (a) shall be issued in such form as the Commissioner may decide and shall be valid for such period as the Commissioner may indicate thereon. - (c) An employer shall not be required to deduct or withhold employees' tax from any remuneration paid or payable by him to any person who produces to the employer a valid certificate of exemption issued by the Commissioner under item (a)."
+- aa)more than 80 per cent of the gross income of such person during the year of assessment consists of, or is likely to consist of, an amount or amounts received from any one client of such person, or any associated institution as defined in the Seventh Schedule to this Act in relation to such client unless that person is a labour broker who throughout the year of assessment employs three or more full-time employees- - (A) who are on a full-time basis engaged in the business of that labour broker of providing persons to or procuring persons for clients of that labour broker; and - (B) who are not connected persons in relation to that labour broker; - bb) such labour broker provides to any of its clients the services of any other labour broker; or - cc) such labour broker is contractually obliged to provide a specified employee of such labour broker to render any service to such client. - (b) The certificate of exemption referred to in item (a) shall be issued in such form as the Commissioner may decide and shall be valid for such period as the Commissioner may indicate thereon. - (c) An employer shall not be required to deduct or withhold employees' tax from any remuneration paid or payable by him to any person who produces to the employer a valid certificate of exemption issued by the Commissioner under item (a)."

-3.3 Section 23(k) of the Act
+3.4 Section 23(k) of the Act

 - "23.
-No deductions shall in any case be made in respect of the following matters, namely- - (k) any expense incurred by- - a labour broker as defined in the Fourth Schedule, other than a labour broker in respect of which a certificate of exemption has been issued in terms of paragraph 2(5) of the said Schedule; - (ii) a personal service company as defined in the said Schedule; or - (iii) a personal service trust as defined in the said Schedule, other than any expense which constitutes an amount paid or payable to any employee of such labour broker, company or trust for services rendered by such employee, which is or will be taken into account in the determination of the taxable income of such employee;"
+No deductions shall in any case be made in respect of the following matters, namely- - (k) any expense incurred by- - (i) a labour broker as defined in the Fourth Schedule, other than a labour broker in respect of which a certificate of exemption has been issued in terms of paragraph 2(5) of the said Schedule; - (ii) a personal service company as defined in the said Schedule; or - (iii) a personal service trust as defined in the said Schedule, other than any expense which constitutes an amount paid or payable to any employee of such labour broker, company or trust for services rendered by such employee, which is or will be taken into account in the determination of the taxable income of such employee and, in the case of such personal service company or personal service trust, any expense, deduction or contribution contemplated in paragraph (c), (i) and (l) of section 11, expenses in respect of premises, finance charges, insurance, repairs and fuel and maintenance in respect of assets, if such premises or assets are used wholly and exclusively for purposes of trade;"